liborty/rstats/README.md

 holds the central tendency of `1d` data, e.g. some kind of mean or median, and its dispersion measure, e.g. standard deviation or MAD.

 ### `struct TriangMat`
 holds lower/upper triangular symmetric/non-symmetric matrix in compact form that avoids zeros and duplications.
-Beyond the usual conversion to full matrix form, a number of (the best) Linear Algebra methods are implemented directly on TriangMag, in module `triangmag.rs`, such as:
+Beyond the usual conversion to full matrix form, a number of (the best) Linear Algebra methods are implemented directly on `TriangMat`, in module `triangmat.rs`, such as:

 * **Cholesky-Banachiewicz** matrix decomposition: M = LL' (where ' denotes a transpose), used by:
 * **Mahalanobis Distance**
 * **Householder UR** (M = QR) matrix decomposition

-Also, there are some methods implemented for `VecVecg` that produce `TriangMat`, specifically the covariance/comedience calculations: `covar`,`wcovar`,`comed` and `wcomed`.
+Also, there are some methods implemented for `VecVecg` that produce `TriangMat` matrices, specifically the covariance/comedience calculations: `covar`,`wcovar`,`comed` and `wcomed`.
 Their results will be typically used by `mahalanobis`.

 ##  Auxiliary Functions